Skip to main content

 This produces queries.json in the project root.
 From here you can:

 defineQueries also exposes a typed call map.
-Each entry takes the route’s parameter values (inferred from defineParams) and returns a serializable DynamicQueryRequest that you can POST directly:
+Each entry takes the query’s parameter values (inferred from defineParams) and returns a DynamicQueryRequest you hand to the client’s .dynamic(...):

 import { queries } from "./queries.js";